 In a woodworking workshop, the chisel is one of the most essential hand tools.
 It is of different types, suiting for special operations.
-Chisels are known for their wide applications such as edges refining, mortices cleaning, cuts, joints, and carving wood.
+Chisels are known for their wide applications such as edge refining, mortice cleaning, cuts, joints, and carving wood.

 Contents

-The bevelled edge types of chisel are used mostly on cabinet project, though they are applicable to other jobs.
-It is highly considered as its operation is actually simple and straightforward just as other chisels.
-This chisel is used by firmly holding the edge with hand and using a hammer to hit the top part.
+The beveled edge types of chisel are used mostly on cabinet projects, though they apply to other jobs.
+It is highly considered as its operation is simple and straightforward just like other chisels.
+This chisel is used by firmly holding the edge with a hand and using a hammer to hit the top part.

 All woodworkers are expected to invest in a complete set of this chisel as it will be ready to go long run for a variety of woodwork projects.